 - iv) Part-time employees/retirees eligible for this benefit shall receive the prorated cost of health and dental insurance in accordance with the City's Personnel Rules. - v) The retiree is responsible for 100% of the cost of spousal/partner coverage in the City's dental plan. - b.
-For employees hired on or after January 1, 1992 but before July 1, 2003: - i) The City agrees to pay, for an eligible employee/retiree only, the costs of health and dental insurance in the City-approved plan(s) after retirement. - ii) Part-time employees/retirees eligible for this benefit shall receive the prorated cost of health and dental insurance in accordance with the City's Personnel Rules. - c.
-For employees hired on or after July 1, 2003 but before July 1, 2007: - i) The City agrees to pay, for an eligible employee/retiree only, the costs of health and dental insurance in the City-approved plan(s) after retirement until the retiree reaches the minimum required age for Medicare eligibility, at which time the City will only provide a supplemental prescription drug plan for the retiree. - ii) Part-time employees/retirees eligible for this benefit shall receive the prorated cost of health and dental insurance in accordance with the City's Personnel Rules. - d.
+For employees hired on or after January 1, 1992 but before July 1, 2003: - The City agrees to pay, for an eligible employee/retiree only, the costs of health and dental insurance in the City-approved plan(s) after retirement. - ii) Part-time employees/retirees eligible for this benefit shall receive the prorated cost of health and dental insurance in accordance with the City's Personnel Rules.

+- c.
+For employees hired on or after July 1, 2003 but before July 1, 2007: - i) The City agrees to pay, for an eligible employee/retiree only, the costs of health and dental insurance in the City-approved plan(s) after retirement until the retiree reaches the minimum required age for Medicare eligibility, at which time the City will only provide-contribute the amount of the City's monthly medical premium attributable to retiree only prescription coverage of the City's medical plan for Medicare eligible retirees a supplemental prescription drug plan for the retiree.towards a Healthcare Reimbursement Arrangement on behalf of the retiree. - ii) Part-time employees/retirees eligible for this benefit shall receive the prorated cost of health and dental insurance in accordance with the City's Personnel Rules. - d.
 For employees hired on or after July 1, 2007: - i) The City agrees that employees/retirees only may remain on the City's health and dental insurance plans until retiree reaches minimum Medicare eligibility age.
 The retiree is responsible for the full cost of insurance premiums for retiree only coverage which shall be paid to the City in a timely manner. - e.
-For employees hired on or after July 1, 2011: - i) Retirees are not eligible to participate in the City's post-employment health and dental insurance benefit plans. - f.
+For employees hired on or after July 1, 2011: - Retirees are not eligible to participate in the City's post-employment health and dental insurance benefit plans. - f.
 The City shall not provide vision care for retirees and/or retiree dependents. - g.
-In all cases in which the retiree is responsible for all or part of any health and/or dental premium, failure to pay premiums within 30 days of payment due date will result in termination of participation in the plan(s).

-- h.
-Upon request by the Organization, the City agrees to meet and discuss pre-funding retiree health benefit cost options such as Voluntary Employee Beneficiary Associations (VEBA's).
-The City is under no obligation to contribute funds or in any other way incur costs in considering alternative post-retirement benefits funding options. - 4.
-Safety Glasses - a.
+In all cases in which the retiree is responsible for all or part of any health and/or dental premium, failure to pay premiums within 30 days of payment due date will result in termination of participation in the plan(s). - Upon request by the Organization, the City agrees to meet and discuss pre-funding retiree health benefit cost options such as Voluntary Employee Beneficiary Associations (VEBA's).
+The City is under no obligation to contribute funds or in any other way incur costs in considering alternative post-retirement benefits funding options.

+Safety Glasses

+- a.
 Where and when the wearing of safety glasses is mandatory, the City shall provide reimbursement of the actual cost of required prescription safety glasses up to a maximum of \$225 per fiscal year per employee, or \$450 every other fiscal year. - 5.
-Long Term Disability Insurance - a.
-Employees covered under this Agreement may participate in the group long term disability insurance program.
+Long Term Disability Insurance - Employees covered under this Agreement may participate in the group long term disability insurance program.
 For an overview of the plan see the certificate of insurance on file in the City Finance Department. - b.
 The City shall pay half the cost of the program with the balance to be paid by employees, through payroll deduction. - 6.
 Cafeteria Plan (Flexible Spending Account) - a.
-The City shall pay the plan administration fees for the Plan. - 7.
-Life Insurance - a.
+The City shall pay the plan administration fees for the Plan.

+7. Life Insurance

+a.
 City agrees to provide a life insurance policy for each employee in the amount of \$50,000.00.
 City agrees to pay all costs of such policies.